 Imagine a trainer at the front of the room responding to a participant’s comment by saying nothing more than “You’re right!” or “Incorrect.”
 Imagine this happening over and over again.

-Even though it seems futile, this is one of the most common types of feedback we use in eLearning courses to respond to user actions and answers.
+So, why is this one of the most common types of feedback to user responses in eLearning?
 In fact, many authoring tools come with these vacuous statements as their default response.

-If we’re going after higher order thinking and maximum learning transfer, then we’re giving up a golden opportunity when we forgo real feedback and instead resort to “correct” and “incorrect.”
-We need to find ways to close the feedback loop.
+If we’re striving for higher order thinking and effective learning transfer, then we’re giving up a golden opportunity when we forgo real feedback and instead resort to “correct” and “incorrect.”
+We need to close the feedback loop with something more substantial.

 You Have Lots of Options